 Yossi Klein Halevi is a Senior Fellow at the Shalom Hartman Institute in Jerusalem.
-Together with Imam Abdullah Antepli of Duke University and Maital Friedman, he co-directs the Institute’s Muslim Leadership Initiative.
+Together with Imam Abdullah Antepli of Duke University and Jennifer Raskas, he co-directs the Institute’s Muslim Leadership Initiative.

-He is also the author of Like Dreamers: The Story of the Israeli Paratroopers Who Reunited Jerusalem and Divided a Nation, published in 2013, which won the Jewish Book Council’s Everett Family Foundation Jewish Book of the Year Award.
+He is also the author of Like Dreamers: The Story of the Israeli Paratroopers Who Reunited Jerusalem and Divided a Nation, which won the Jewish Book Council’s Everett Book of the Year Award

 His first book, Memoirs of a Jewish Extremist, told the story of his teenage attraction to, and subsequent disillusionment with Jewish militancy.
 The New York Times called it “a book of burning importance.”

 Yossi was born in New York.
 He has a B.A. in Jewish studies from Brooklyn College and an M.S. in journalism from Northwestern University.
-He moved to Israel in 1982, and lives in Jerusalem with his wife, Sarah, a landscape designer.
+He moved to Israel in 1982, and lives in Jerusalem with his wife, Sarah, who helps run a center for Jewish meditation.
 They have three children.